skorobogatydmitry/shadowdark-mkchar/README.md

 - randomly generate level 1 or level 0 character for Shadowdark.
 - support translations (only russian for now)

+# Run

+- you need to download and unpack one of the release archives from github
+- then, open terminal window
+- and run something like `./Downloads/shadowdark-mkchar-*/shadowdark-mkchar`

+## Translations

+The tool supports language packs.
+`res/ru.json` is the default translation supplied with the tool.
+The tool searches for it near itself and in working directory.
+`SHADOWDARK_MKCHAR_LANG_PACK_FILE` environment variable could be used to overwrite it like this: `SHADOWDARK_MKCHAR_LANG_PACK_FILE=./res/alt.json ./shadowdark-mkchar`

 # Build

 ## Manual